 The Amazon Redshift Workload Manager (WLM) is critical to managing query performance.
 Amazon Redshift run queries in a queueing model.
 The default WLM configuration has a single queue with five slots.
 99% of the time this default configuration will not work for you and you will need to tweak it.
 Configuring the WLM for your workloads provides two main benefits:

 You can have up to 8 queues with a total of up to 50 slots.
 A query will run in a single slot, by default.
 Queries can be routed into queues using certain rules.
 Setting up your WLM the right way will eliminate queue wait times and disk-based queries.

 To set-up your WLM for your workloads, we recommend following a four-step process:

-We’ve written a detailed guide on tuning WLM that describes the four-steps.
-The approach will help you eliminate queues wait times and reduce disk-based queries.
+Our guide to setting up Redshift WLM to improve performance walks through our four-step process to eliminate queues wait times and reduce disk-based queries.
 Both will slow your cluster down, so let’s take a closer look.

 Eliminate queue wait times by matching queue slot count to peak concurrency